 It is generally accepted that some plants are better at supporting wildlife than others.
-However, planting guidance for gardeners is largely based on anecdotal evidence or, worse still, assumptions that have been shown to be untrue (e.g. that nettles are required to attract butterflies see Gaston et al. 2005).
+However, wildlife planting guidance for gardeners is largely based on anecdotal evidence or, worse still, assumptions that have been shown to be untrue, for example that nettles in gardens will attract butterflies (Gaston et al. 2005).

-There is a widely held belief that native plants should be paramount in wildlife gardening, however approximately 70% of plants in the ‘average’ garden are non-native (Loram et al. 2008) and are therefore often considered to be of less benefit to biodiversity.
-In contrast, studies of urban gardens suggest they are rich in biodiversity (Smith et al. 2006).
-Therefore it is possible that native plants, which make up the minority of plants in the ‘average’ garden are having a significantly greater impact than their numbers suggest or that non-native plants also provide a valuable resource for biodiversity.
+One widely held assumption is that native plants are vital to attract wildlife to gardens.
+In fact, approximately 70% of plants in the ‘average’ garden are non-native yet these gardens are rich in biodiversity (Smith et al. 2006, Loram et al. 2008).
+Therefore it is possible that either native plants, which make up the minority of plants in the ‘average’ garden, are having a proportionally greater impact on wildlife than expected based on their abundance. or that non-native plants provide a more valuable resource for biodiversity than is usually assumed.

 - Native plants (naturally occurring in Britain and of British provenance where possible)